christophsax/seasonalview/README.md

 ### License and Credits

 **seasonalview** is free and open source, licensed under GPL-3.
-It is built on top of a large number of fantastic open source tools.
+It is built on top of a large number of great open source tools.
 It uses [shiny](https://cran.r-project.org/package=shiny) and [shinydashboard](https://cran.r-project.org/package=shinydashboard), through which it accesses [jQuery](https://jquery.com),